hasn0life/uos-ulisp-tdeck/README.md

 (takes in `'symbol`)

 Lets you edit uLisp functions, its operations are described in http://forum.ulisp.com/t/extensible-t-deck-lisp-editor/1322 The trackball lets you scroll the window
+New function `n` lets you rename the symbol.

 ### Text Viewer
 (takes `'path`, `'text`, or `'lines`)